-All notifications regarding a student's SAP status and Appeal status will be sent by email only to the student's District-assigned email account via InSite Portal.
-Students will be notified of any change to their SAP status within 2-4 weeks from the end of the term which caused the change of status.
-Students can expect to receive a decision on their Appeal within 4-8 weeks of submission of the Appeal.
+All notifications regarding a student's SAP status and Appeal status will be sent by email only to the student's District-assigned email account via InSite.
+Students will be notified of any change to their SAP status within 30 days from the end of the term which caused the change of status.
+Students can expect to receive a decision on their Appeal within 45 days of submission of a completed Appeal.
 If a student's Appeal is approved, the student will also receive an Award Notification email within 2-4 weeks of the date of the decision notification.
-This notification email does not provide disbursement dates - students must refer to the Disbursement Calendar for more information on disbursements.
+This notification email does not provide disbursement dates - students must refer to the Disbursement Policy and Calendar for more information on disbursements.